 As a non-profit, you expect support from various benefactors.
 During your event, you would have explained what your charity does.
 You can use this question to know who is willing to support you and in which way they can do it.
 Also, it is a good way to learn if you were able to build enough credibility through your event.

-3. Can you please name your favourite moment of our event?
+3. Can you please name your favorite moment of our event?

 4. In which areas could we have done better?